MicrosoftDocs/cpp-docs/docs/windows/asyncbase-cancel-method.md

  By default, always returns S_OK.

 ## Remarks
- Cancel() is a default implementation of IAsyncInfo::Cancel, and does no actual work.
-To actually cancel an asynchronous operation, override the OnCancel() pure virtual method.
+ `Cancel()` is a default implementation of `IAsyncInfo::Cancel`, and does no actual work.
+To actually cancel an asynchronous operation, override the `OnCancel()` pure virtual method.

 ## Requirements
  **Header:** async.h